corrode/corrode.github.io/content/learn/migration-guides/python-to-rust/index.md

 On top of that, Rust has a much smaller standard library compared to Python.
 This means you'll commonly rely on third-party crates for functionality that's built into Python.

-Depending on your use case, here are some key differences to consider:
+Depending on your use case, here are some comparisons between Python packages and their Rust equivalents:

 ### Data Science